 You may like to:

-Summer Reading Challenge online activities will take place throughout the summer holidays.
-We'll post details about these activities on our social media.
+Summer Reading Challenge events and activities will take place throughout the summer holidays.